Compositionality of Rewriting Rules with Conditions: Some useful consequences of (strict) -initiality

 \begin{lemma}[$\cM$-morphisms into binary coproducts] Let $\bfC$ be an $\cM$-adhesive category (for $\cM$ a class of monomorphisms) that possesses a strict $\cM$-initial object $\mIO\in \obj{\bfC}$.
 Then for all objects $X,Y,Z\in \obj{\bfC}$, if there exists an $\cM$-morphism $X+Y\xhookleftarrow{f}Z$, then $Z\cong V+W$ with

-and consequently (by universality of binary coproducts) $f=[v,w]$ (with $v:V\hookrightarrow X$ and $w:W\hookrightarrow Y$ both in $\cM$). \end{lemma} \begin{proof} Construct the following commutative cube, with the bottom square a pushout, and where the front and left faces are formed by taking pullbacks as described in~\eqref{eq:lemMintoCopVW} in order to obtain $V$ and $W$, followed by forming $Z'=\pB(V\hookrightarrow Z\hookleftarrow W)$, which entails the existence of an arrow $Z'\rightarrow \mIO$ by universality of pushouts (since the bottom square is a PO):
+and consequently (by the universal property of binary coproducts) $f=[v,w]$ (with $v:V\hookrightarrow X$ and $w:W\hookrightarrow Y$ both in $\cM$). \end{lemma} \begin{proof} Construct the following commutative cube, with the bottom square a pushout, and where the front and left faces are formed by taking pullbacks as described in~\eqref{eq:lemMintoCopVW} in order to obtain $V$ and $W$, followed by forming $Z'=\pB{V\hookrightarrow Z\hookleftarrow W}$, which provides an arrow $Z'\rightarrow \mIO$ by the universal property of pushouts (since the bottom square is a PO):

 By virtue of strict $\cM$-initiality of $\mIO$, the existence of the arrow $Z'\rightarrow \mIO$ entails that $Z'\cong \mIO$.
 Since the bottom square is a pushout, all vertical squares are pullbacks and all vertical morphisms are in $\cM$, by the $\cM$-van Kampen property the top square is a pushout.
 Thus $Z\cong V+W$ by uniqueness of pushouts up to isomorphisms, and the claim follows. \end{proof}